 In a late afternoon news conference in Sacramento, the U.S. Attorney's Office announced it has charged Anthony Vassallo for his role in a massive investment fraud scheme.

-A spokeswoman for the attorney's office said Vassallo turned himself in to authorities last Friday.
+A spokeswoman for the attorney's office said Vassallo turned himself in to authorities this morning.
 Vassallo, 29, grew up in Pleasanton, graduating from Foothill High School in 1997 as a star athlete.
 He most recently lived in Folsom, Calif. where he was president and CEO of Equity Investment Management and Trading, Inc. (EIMT).

 The criminal charges come on the heels of a civil complaint filed March 11 by the Securities and Exchange Commission, alleging Vassallo worked with Kenneth Kenitzer, 66, of Pleasanton, to bilk 150 investors of more than $40 million through EIMT, promising a rate of return of 3.5 percent per month with little risk of loss.
 Many investors he met through his church, according to the civil complaint.